mpertea/stringtie2/README.md

 ## Obtaining and installing StringTie

-This repository is archived and no longer active.
+This repository is no longer active.
 For the latest updates for this software with releases including latest fixes, precompiled binaries, etc. please use the official StringTie repository: https://github.com/gpertea/stringtie

-The last release packages and the online documentation are also available from https://ccb.jhu.edu/software/stringtie
+Release packages and online documentation are also available at https://ccb.jhu.edu/software/stringtie